 The UK Government has a handy page, which spells out specifically how to prove your vaccination status, based on where you were vaccinated.

-For example, US travelers can enter without quarantine, provided they show their US CDC vaccination card and a US passport or residency.
+For example, US travelers can enter without quarantine, provided they show their US CDC vaccination card.
 EU travelers can show either the paper or digital format of their proof.
 In practice, neither is often requested.